alpinebuster/as-docs/content/guides/export-formats.md

 ## Introduction

-You have created a model in Blockbench, and now you want to use it outside of the program?
-Blockbench comes with several 3D export formats that are compatible with external apps.
+You have created a model in AS, and now you want to use it outside of the program?
+AS comes with several 3D export formats that are compatible with external apps.
 So whether you want to create a render of your model, use it in your own Unity, Unreal, or Godot game, or even 3D print it, chances are there is a format for you!

 All export formats are available from the menu under File > Export.
 But there are differences between the formats.
 Each one has its unique advantages and disadvantages, so you will need to find the format that works best for your use-case.

 This article will go over the common export formats, help you find the right one for you, and also explain how you can import your models into some common programs.

-For guides on how to export your models to specialized formats, such as 3D models for individual games like Minecraft, check out the [Quickstart Guide](https://www.blockbench.net/quickstart/) instead.
+For guides on how to export your models to specialized formats, such as 3D models for individual games like Minecraft, check out the [Quickstart Guide](https://www.ai-stomatology.tech/quickstart/) instead.